geniusrise/docs/docs/guides/installation.md

 Available plugins are:

-1. geniusrise-huggingface: bolts for huggingface
+1. geniusrise-text: bolts for text models
+2. geniusrise-vision: bolts for vision models
+3. geniusrise-audio: bolts for audio models
-2. geniusrise-openai: bolts for openai
+4. geniusrise-openai: bolts for openai
-3. geniusrise-listeners: spouts for streaming event listeners
+5. geniusrise-listeners: spouts for streaming event listeners
-4. geniusrise-databases: spouts for databases
+6. geniusrise-databases: spouts for databases
-5. geniusrise-prompt-actions: spouts for prompt-action chaining

 Please visit [https://github.com/geniusrise](https://github.com/geniusrise) for a complete list of available plugins.